Generalised actuator disk theory: wake development with turbulent entrainment: Results and discussions

 \subsection{Relation between thrust coefficient and induction factor}

 Next, we discuss the predictions of thrust coefficient $C_T$ and power coefficient $C_P = C_T (1-a)$ based on the developed actuator disk model and the iterative process explained in Section \ref{sec:determine ct}.
-Figure~\ref{fig:ct_cp} shows variations of $C_T$ and $C_P$ with the induction factor $a$ for different values of $E_1 = (0.02, 0.05, 0.1)$ and $E_2 = (0, 0.3)$.
-For comparison, the figure also shows Froude's relation ($C_T=4a(1-a)$), LES data of \cite{martinez-tossas_numerical_2022}, and the models of \cite{SteirosHultmark2018} and \cite{liew_unified_2024}.
+Figure~\ref{fig:ct_cp} shows variations of $C_T$ and $C_P$ with the induction factor $a$ for different values of $E_1 = (0.02, 0.05, 0.1)$ and $E_2 = (0, 0.6)$.
+For comparison, the figure also shows Froude's relation ($C_T=4a(1-a)$), LES data of \cite{martinez-tossas_numerical_2022}, and the models of \cite{steiros_drag_2018} and \cite{liew_unified_2024}.
 The figure shows that in the windmill state ($a < 0.4$), model predictions are not very sensitive to the value of entrainment coefficients and provide results similar to Froude's theory, albeit with slightly smaller values.
 On the other hand, in the turbulent state ($a > 0.4$), results are highly sensitive to the value of $E_1$, and the inclusion of entrainment considerably improves predictions of actuator disk models in comparison to the unphysical predictions of Froude's theory in this region, where higher values of $E_1$ lead to higher values of $C_T$.
-A value of $E_1 = 0.05$ seems to provide results in satisfactory agreement with the model of \cite{liew_unified_2024}, validated against LES data, while a value of $E_1 = 0.1$ provides results in very good agreement with the model of \cite{SteirosHultmark2018}, validated against laboratory experiments.
+A value of $E_1 = 0.05$ seems to provide results in satisfactory agreement with the model of \cite{liew_unified_2024}, validated against LES data, while a value of $E_1 = 0.1$ provides results in very good agreement with the model of \cite{steiros_drag_2018}, validated against laboratory experiments.
 It is worth noting that the iterative method described in Section \ref{sec:determine ct} does not converge for cases with high values of $a$ (e.g., $a > 0.6$) and small values of $E_1$ (e.g., $E_1 = 0.02$).
 This may be due to the fact that, in highly loaded cases, turbulent mixing and entrainment play such an important role in shaping the wake structure downstream of the disk that minimising their effect does not lead to meaningful predictions.
-Furthermore, as mentioned earlier, the simplified pressure relation used in the model may not provide accurate estimates for highly-loaded disks.
-Nevertheless, figure \ref{fig:ct_cp} clearly illustrates how including the effect of turbulent entrainment improves predictions of $C_T$ and $C_P$ significantly beyond the classical Froude theory's limiting value of $a \sim 0.4$.
+Furthermore, while the linearised pressure relation in equation \eqref{eq:PPE_solution_semiinf_f=g=0} is fundamentally a first-order approximation, figure \ref{fig:ct_cp} shows that the model still provides realistic predictions of $C_T$ and $C_P$ beyond classical Froude theory's limit of $a \sim 0.4$.
+As discussed in section \ref{sec:pressure_variation}, this success is driven not only by the inclusion of turbulent entrainment but also by directly enforcing the exact pressure jumps derived from the Bernoulli equation as boundary conditions in the partial differential equation for pressure solution.
+This approach reduces the errors that would otherwise arise from neglecting non-linear terms in highly-loaded regimes.